IKetchup/Intelligent_data_extraction_from_medical_reports/README.md

 # Intelligent data extraction from medical reports

-From a medical repport image (in french) not template based the system extract the following informations using NER and image segmentation :
+From a medical repport image (in french) not template based the system extract the following informations using NER and image segmentation:

 - the patient’s name, and date of birth
 - the date of the medical intervention